Age Spots Adelaide

-Age spots are flat, brown, gray, or black spots on the skin.
+Age spots are flat, brown, grey, or black spots on the skin.
 They usually occur on sun-exposed areas of the skin.
-They are also called liver spots, senile lentigo, solar lentigines, or sun spots.
+They are also called liver spots, senile lentigo, solar lentigines, or sunspots.

 What Causes Age Spots?

 Age spots are the result of an excess production of melanin, or skin pigment.
 Doctors don’t always know why age spots develop.
 Skin aging, sun exposure, or other forms of ultraviolet (UV) light exposure, such as tanning beds, are all possible causes.
 You’re most likely to develop age spots on the areas of your skin that receive the most sun exposure, including:

 - your shoulders

 - your upper back